Elli Papakonstantinou: Later work

-In May 2014, Papakonstantinou participated in a tribute to contemporary Greek theatre that was held at the Panta Théâtre in Caen, France, where she directed Elena Penga's play Femme et Loup (Woman and Wolf).
-Revolτ Aτhenς, which Papakonstantinou wrote and directed, was inspired by contemporary Greek reality and the ongoing Greek crisis, which toured in multiple European cities.
-It won the First Prize for the REP at the BE Festival in 2011 and was presented for the European Parliament for Culture in 2017.
-The production premiered at the Antic Theatre in Barcelona in February 2015 under Re-final Countdown, 2004, Athens.
-It was followed by performances at the Musiktheatertage Festival in Vienna, the Neukoellner Oper in Berlin, the BE Festival in Birmingham (where it won the First Prize Award for the REP), and was invited back for its 2018 edition.
-Revolτ Aτhenς opened the Athens & Epidaurus Festival in June 2016 and was also presented at the Acco Festival in September 2017 in Israel.
-The show was selected to perform for the European Cultural Parliament during Rotterdam's Operadagen Festival (O. Festival), in 2017.

 In May 2017, Papakonstantinou presented The Backstage of Revolution, a site-specific performance inspired by the French Revolution, as part of the official program of the Athens & Epidaurus Festival.
 Later that year, her newest piece, Stabat Parthenope, was staged at the Altofest in Naples.

 Każin Barokk, an opera conceived, written, and directed by Papakonstantinou and commissioned by Valletta, was held at the Notre Dame Gate in Birgu, Malta, in September 2018.

 In 2018, Papakonstantinou toured Europe with The Cave, based on Plato's allegory.
-The Cave was presented amongst other places at the Repertory Theatre, Birmingham (BE Festival), the Aalborg Opera Festival, the Copenhagen Opera Festival and the Megaron (Athens Concert Hall).
+The Cave was presented amongst other places at the Repertory Theatre, Birmingham (BE Festival) and the Aalborg Opera Festival.
 In December 2018, The Cave was awarded the International Music Theatre Now Award for the first production of new works.

 In 2018, she received a Fulbright Artist's Award a second time, and was invited to serve as a visiting scholar for six months (October 2018 - April 2019) at the CCRMA – Center for Computer Research in Music and Acoustics, Stanford University, US.
 The new media cinematic opera Oedipus, Sex with Mum was Blinding, written and directed by Papakonstantinou, was performed in the USA in 2019.